There was once a time when it was hard out here for George Clooney.

-And it was Coates’s work in editing Out Of Sight that pretty much helped elevate Soderbergh’s work.
-In one of the special features on the DVD for Out Of Sight, Soderbergh explains that the scene with Jack and Karen together in the trunk of her car was shot at least forty-five times, and that Soderbergh had also attempted to shoot the entire scene in one long and uninterrupted take.
+It was Coates’s work in editing Out of Sight that greatly helped elevate Soderbergh’s work.
+In one of the special features on the DVD for Out of Sight, Soderbergh explains that the scene with Jack and Karen together in the trunk of her car was shot at least forty-five times, and that Soderbergh had also attempted to shoot the entire scene in one long and uninterrupted take.
 But once it was done, it was clear that the scene didn’t work as well as it should have, and there was none of the spark evident in that scene that would make audiences believe that Jack and Karen would fall for each other.
 So Soderbergh took another crack at shooting the trunk scene from numerous angles, and once Coates got her hands on the footage, this was the result.

-And this scene, in which Jack and Karen see and talk to each other again in person for the first time since his prison escape, is both beautiful and masterful to watch, as we go back and forth between Jack and Karen’s conversation and the two of them slowly circling each other like gunfighters until they finally decide to let their guard down and allow themselves to be affectionate with one another.
+This scene, in which Jack and Karen see and talk to each other again in person for the first time since his prison escape, is both beautiful and masterful to watch, as we go back and forth between Jack and Karen’s conversation, and the two of them slowly circling each other like gunfighters, until they finally let their guard down, and allow themselves to be affectionate with one another.

-These were only just a couple of examples as to why Anne V. Coates was so admired and respected by her peers in Hollywood, and when people share their theory that women make the best film editors, it’s her work (and that of Thelma Schoonmaker, Marcia Lucas, Margaret Sixel, and the late Sally Menke, among many others) which shows that such a theory isn’t entirely wrong.
+These were only just a couple of examples as to why Anne V. Coates was so admired and respected by her peers in Hollywood.
+Whenever people share their theory that women make the best film editors, it’s her work (and that of Thelma Schoonmaker, and Marcia Lucas, and Margaret Sixel, and the late Sally Menke, among many others) which shows that such a theory isn’t entirely wrong.

 Its legacy and influence can also be seen and felt in the FX series Justified, a.k.a.
 “The Show That Makes Cher ‘No, Not That One’ Martinetti Bite Her Bottom Lip Because Of How Hot Timothy Olyphant Is, Especially When He’s Wearing A Henley.”
 Based on Leonard’s novels and short stories about U.S. Marshal Raylan Givens, Justified was just as great at blending the dark humor, practical-but-still-exciting action scenes, and memorable dialogue that Leonard’s work is known for, and it helps that showrunner Graham Yost and the writing staff would regularly ask themselves “What Would Elmore Leonard Do?” with each script they’d put together.

 There was also the critically acclaimed-but-short-lived ABC series Karen Sisco, with Carla Gugino taking over as Karen and Robert Forster (who played Max Cherry in Jackie Brown) taking over as her dad, Marshall.
-(Patrick Dempsey also appears in the pilot as Carl Tillman, another thief who Karen gets romantically involved with and also ends up being shot and arrested by her, and this is briefly referenced in Out Of Sight) Despite the show not staying on past its first season, it wasn’t the last we’d see of Gugino as Sisco, as she went on to make a Lawyer-Friendly Cameo in the third season of Justified as Assistant Director Karen
+(Patrick Dempsey also appears in the pilot as Carl Tillman, another thief who Karen gets romantically involved with, and who also ends up being shot and arrested by her, all of which is briefly referenced in Out of Sight.)
+Despite the show not staying on past its first season, it wasn’t the last we’d see of Gugino as Sisco, as she went on to make a Lawyer-Friendly Cameo in the third season of Justified as Assistant Director Karen

-Most of all, Out Of Sight was able to help George Clooney gain the respect he needed and wanted as an actor making the risky jump from starring in television to starring in film, and also made it so that his career avoided the same fate as David Caruso’s when he left NYPD Blue to focus solely on making films.
-(For all we know, Clooney could’ve easily ended up being the one to constantly put on and take off his sunglasses before the music of The Who loudly kicks in on CSI: Miami).
-He would go on to work with Soderbergh many more times, specifically with the Ocean’s trilogy, Solaris, and Good Night and Good Luck, and both of them were able to achieve greater fame and success that allowed them to take greater risks with their chosen projects.
-And it especially helped that Out Of Sight won several awards, including Best Adapted Screenplay from the Writers Guild Of America, and Best Picture, Director, and Screenplay from the National Society of Film Critics.
+Most of all, Out of Sight was able to help George Clooney gain the respect he needed and wanted as an actor making the risky jump from starring in television to starring in film, and also made it so that his career avoided the same fate as David Caruso’s when he left NYPD Blue to focus solely on making films.
+(For all we know, Clooney could’ve easily ended up being the one to constantly put on and take off his sunglasses before the music of The Who loudly kicks in on CSI: Miami.)
+He would go on to work with Soderbergh many more times, specifically with the Ocean’s trilogy, Solaris, and Good Night and Good Luck, and they were both able to achieve greater fame and success that allowed them to take greater risks with their chosen projects.
+It also helped that Out of Sight won several awards, including Best Adapted Screenplay from the Writers Guild Of America, and Best Picture, Director, and Screenplay from the National Society of Film Critics.

-So if you’ve never seen Out Of Sight or if you just haven’t seen it in quite some time, here’s hoping that this post will either convince you or remind you of the numerous reasons why it’s a classic that is still very much deserving of your attention.
+So if you’ve never seen Out of Sight, or if you just haven’t seen it in quite some time, here’s hoping that this will either convince you or remind you of the numerous reasons why it’s a classic that is still very much deserving of your attention.